seamplex/feenox/doc/sds.md

 > 230-efficiency.md
 > ```

-One of the most widely known quotations in computer science is that one that says “premature optimization is the root of all evil.” that is an extremely over-simplified version of Donald E. Knuth’s analysis in hist The Art of Computer Programming.
+One of the most widely known quotations in computer science is that one that says “premature optimization is the root of all evil.” that is an extremely over-simplified version of [Donald E. Knuth’s](https://en.wikipedia.org/wiki/Donald_Knuth) analysis in his [The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming).
 Bottom line is that the programmer should not not spend too much time trying to optimize code based on hunches but based on profiling measurements.
-Yet a disciplined programmer can tell when an algorithm will be way too inefficient (say something that scales up like $O(n^2)$) and how small changes can improve performance (say by understanding how caching levels work).
-It is also true that usually an improvement in one aspect leads to a deterioration in another one (e.g. decrease in CPU time by caching intermediate results increasing RAM usage).
+Yet a disciplined programmer can tell when an algorithm will be way too inefficient (say something that scales up like $O(n^2)$) and how small changes can improve performance (say by understanding how caching levels work in order to implement faster nested loops).
+It is also true that usually an improvement in one aspect leads to a deterioration in another one (e.g. a decrease in CPU time by caching intermediate results in an increase of RAM usage).

 Even though FeenoX is still evolving so it could be premature in many cases, it is informative to compare running times and memory consumption when solving the same problem with different cloud-friendly FEA programs.
 In effect, a [serial single-thread single-host comparison of resource usage when solving the NAFEMS LE10 problem](https://seamplex.com/feenox/tests/nafems/le10/) introduced above was performed, using both [unstructured tetrahedral](https://www.seamplex.com/feenox/tests/nafems/le10/report-tet.html) and [structured hexahedral](https://www.seamplex.com/feenox/tests/nafems/le10/report-hex.html) meshes. @Fig:le10-tet shows two figures of the many ones contained in the detailed report.
 In general, FeenoX using the iterative approach based on PETSc’s Geometric-Algebraic Multigrid Preconditioner  and a conjugate gradients solver is faster for (relatively) large problems at the expense of a larger memory consumption.
 The curves that use MUMPS confirm the well-known theoretical result that direct linear solvers are robust but not scalable.